-The wonderful Debbie of Bouquet Florists, Cheddar, has enlightened us with her wisdom and shared her top tips on preserving flowers for longer.
-Although the care of flowers will vary from flower to flower, below are some basic guidelines on ensuring your bouquets last longer- fingers crossed we can put this into practice come Valentines day!
+The wonderful Bouquet Florists have enlightened us with their wisdom and top tips on preserving and keeping fresh flowers for longer.
+Although the care of flowers will vary from flower to flower, below are some basic guidelines on ensuring your bouquets last longer.

-- Re-cut flowers before transferring into a vase; cut the stems at a 45 degree angle, this allows the flower to get a greater intake of the water it needs
+- Re-cut flowers before transferring into a vase: Cut the stems at a 45 degree angle.
+This allows the fresh flowers to get a greater intake of the water it needs

 - The water should be at tap temperature- avoid letting it run, it’s at it’s best when just turned on.

 - Re-cut the flowers every few days for the reasons above.
 When doing this, change the water too!